mdibella-dev/LH-Archived-Post-Status/README.md

 If the problem persists please leave a post in the support forum: [https://wordpress.org/support/plugin/lh-archived-post-status/](https://wordpress.org/support/plugin/lh-archived-post-status/).
 I look there regularly and resolve most queries.

-= What if I need a feature that is not in the plugin?  =
+*What if I need a feature that is not in the plugin?*

 Please contact me for custom work and enhancements here: [https://shawfactor.com/contact/](https://shawfactor.com/contact/)

-= What if this plugin does not work with XXX plugin?  =

-The issue is likely is likely with the other plugin, all my lugins follw standards but may do not.
-Feel free to add a support issue and if I identify a bug I will fix it.
-But if its not a bug and you need my plugin to be compatible with another then contact outside teh forum for an enahncement.

-= Is there a template function to including archiving functionality appropriately on the front end?  =
+* Is there a template function to including archiving functionality appropriately on the front end?*

-Yes the plugin defines the function archive_post_link which acts almost identically to the wordpress native function edit_post_link.
+Yes the plugin defines the function archive_post_link which acts almost identically to the WordPress native function edit_post_link.
 That is clicking it will archive the relevant post is the current user has the edit_post capability.
 You can add it to you theme.

 <br>